 Reschedule Job Interview Examples (Illness, Emergency, More)

 Having to reschedule a job interview can feel like a scary task.
-You feel like it could risk your opportunity for employment.
-But as a candidate, you should know, employers often see rescheduling of interviews and as long as you write a friendly, informative email, your employer will understand and embrace your reschedule.
+You feel like it could risk your employment opportunity.
+But as a candidate, you should know, employers often see rescheduling of interviews, and as long as you write a friendly, informative email, your employer will understand and embrace your reschedule.